Skip to content

 Adding nodes to your cluster#

-Run the following from your local machine
+Run the following from your local machine:

-k3sup join --ip <worker_ip> --server-ip <master_ip> --user master --ssh-key <master_ssh_key> --k3s-channel latest
+k3sup join --ip <worker_ip> --server-ip <healthy_control_plane_ip> --user <ssh_user> --server-user <server_ssh_user> --ssh-key <ssh_key> --k3s-channel stable